Couple in house arrest after refusal to quarantine for COVID-19

 "My grandparents wanted to see me, too, so, just to make sure that, you know, if I tested negative, that they would be okay, everything would be fine," Linscott said.

-After testing positive but without showing any symptoms, Linscott said the health department contacted her, requesting she sign documents.
+After testing positive but without showing any symptoms, Linscott told WAVE-TV the health department contacted her, requesting she sign documents.

 "I agreed to comply to call the Health Department if I was to go.
 I was to call the Health Department if I was to leave my house for any reason," she said.